treolabs/treopim/docs/en/user-guide/products.md

 ![Products mass actions](../../_assets/products/products-mass-actions.jpg)

+> If any option is missing in your mass actions menu, please, contact your administrator.

 For details on these actions, refer to the [**Mass Actions**](./views-and-panels.md#mass-actions) section of the **Views and Panels** article in this user guide.

 ### Single Record Actions

-The following single record actions are available for product records on the list/plate view page:
+The following single record actions are available for product records on the list view page  (also on the plate view, if the [TreoDAM module](https://treodam.com/) is installed):

 - View
 - Edit